-To play the B major piano chord, begin by locating the note B, which is the white key directly to the right of the three black keys.
-Once you’ve found it, combine B with D# and F# to create the B major piano chord.
+To play the B major piano chord, start by finding the note B. This is the white key directly to the right of the group of three black keys.
+Once you’ve found it, combine B with D# and F# to create a B major chord.

-The B major piano chord consists of three notes B, D# and F#.
-These three notes together create the B major triad a bright and happy chord.
+A B major chord consists of three notes B, D# and F#.
+These three notes together create the B major triad, a bright and happy chord.

 To play this chord in its root position (basic form) with your right hand, use these fingers: